-What are the skin regeneration processes you mentioned?
+What are the skin’s regeneration processes you mentioned?

 At night, when we rest, our skin becomes active.
 For example, many metabolic processes take place.
 The skin cleanses and renews itself during the night.
 It excretes excess substances and forms new ones.
 We want to support it during this phase with our night care products.

 You just said that you use aqueous formulations for these night care products.
-Why do you not offer oil-based night creams?
+Why don’t you offer oil-based night creams?

 Oily preparations protect the skin and are for the daytime.
 At night, the skin no longer focuses on providing protection.
 Oil-free, aqueous products are better at this time.
 They act as a role model for the skin, demonstrating a vibrant, opening and dynamic metabolic process.
 This works best with the elixir of life: water.
 At the same time, they do not impede the active excretion of substances.

-How exactly does this oil-free night care support the skin over night?
+How exactly does oil-free night care support the skin over night?

 You mentioned an entire night care range.
 What does that consist of?

 We differentiate between basic night care products for nightly use and products that are used in 28-day treatment phases.
 The basic night care regime comprises the three steps: cleanse, tone and revitalise.
 The core night care product for treatment phases is Renewing Night Conditioner, an ampoule treatment which revitalises the skin.

 Why do the treatment phases last 28 days?